 And for the best Midsummer parties in Sweden?

-Our advice is to head to Dalarna.
-This central part of the country has some spectacular scenery, with rolling green hills broken by shimmering lakes and red wooden cottages.
-Lots of the hotels here put on special midsummer offers: try Tällbergsgårdens Hotell, right near Lake Siljan.
+If you’re looking for the best place to celebrate midsummer in Sweden, our advice is to head to the countryside.
+Dalarna, in the central part of the country, has some spectacular scenery, with rolling green hills broken by shimmering lakes and red wooden cottages.
+Lots of the hotels here put on special midsummer offers: try Tällbergsgårdens Hotell, right near Lake Siljan, or nearby Klockargården Hotell.

 Towns and villages around the lake put on some of the country’s best Midsummer parties – try Leksand, Rättvik or Mora.
 Almost every village in these parts has its own maypole and the celebrations are usually spaced out, making it possible to celebrate Midsummer a few times within the same week.
 Just pace your snaps carefully!